OCT-FPGA/P4OpenNIC_Public/OCT-P4-FPGA/README.md

 Step 5: Run `sudo ifconfig enp59s0 192.168.1.10 netmask 255.255.255.0 up` to configure the network interface.
 You may wish to replace some parameters in the command to suit your own case.

+## (Option) Config DPDK-pktgen

+This is for faster packet throughput.

+Step 1: run `./dpdk.sh`

+Step 2: Refer to [Section 5](https://github.com/Xilinx/open-nic-dpdk) to configure the BIOS of the host.

+Step 3: Refer to [Section 8](https://github.com/Xilinx/open-nic-dpdk) to run pktgen.

 # Runtime
 ## Testing